• AARP Driving Course

 The Springville Center for the Arts is located at 37 North Buffalo Street, Springville.
 Their telephone number is (716) 592-9038.
 Click here to view their website: Springville Center for the Arts.

 For information regarding SYI activities, visit the Springville Youth Incorporated website: "SYI"

-The Spring Trash Pickup for 2018 has been completed.
+The Spring Trash Pickup has concluded for Spring 2022.
 There is no Fall Trash Pickup.
 For future reference, we try to schedule the Trash Pickup for the Monday after Mother's Day.

 The Trading Post Community Care Center is located at 38 Franklin Street, Springville.
 Outreach programs include: food pantry, Soup Kitchen, 2nd Harvest Bread & Produce, "Trading Swap" clothing exchange program, "Giving Tree", Community Classes and more.
 For more information, call the Trading Post at 592-4455.